jgkym/jgkym.github.io/content/notes/Understanding Lemma 1 in DPO.md

 modified: 2025-05-28 01:51:34
 tags: [alignment, reinforcement-learning]
 ---
+>[!lemma] Lemma 1
->***Lemma 1.** Under the Plackett-Luce, and in particular the Bradley-Terry, preference framework, two reward functions from the same class induce the same preference distribution.* — @RafailovEtAl2024Direct, p.
+>Under the Plackett-Luce, and in particular the Bradley-Terry, preference framework, two reward functions from the same class induce the same preference distribution. — @RafailovEtAl2024Direct, p.
 5

 The Plackett-Luce preference framework, including the Bradley-Terry model, is used to model the probability of preferring a specific item (e.g., a response $y$) among several options.
 This framework typically derives preference patterns based on the differences in reward function values.
 For instance, in the Bradley-Terry model, the probability $p(y_1>y_{2}∣x)$ that response $y_{1}$ is preferred over $y_{2}$ for a given prompt $x$ is calculated as follows:
 $$